0xefrain/Bsc-bootcamp/homework_1/h1_solution.md

 With help Blockchain Oracles like Chainlink VRF we can decide who take next turn providing randomness or predefined achievements

- -how to allow the correct people to join the game
+ - how to allow the correct people to join the game

 Blockchain allow implementation of diferent access control mechanism for our game .